Prathamesh8805/Prathamesh8805/README.md

 - 👋 Hi, I’m @Prathamesh Bhongale.
 - 👀 I’m interested in C++,Java,Python,App and Web development
 - 🌱 I’m currently learning App and Web development.
-- 📫 How to reach me by my gmail-bhongaleprathamesh@gmail.com
+- 📫 How to reach me by my gmail - bhongaleprathamesh@gmail.com

 <!---
 Prathamesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.